COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 By following CACAO playbooks specification, organizations can enhance their automated response capabilities, foster collaboration, and ensure consistentcy of playbooks across diverse technological solutions.

+More information can be found in our [primer on playbooks](/docs/concepts/executable-playbooks).

 ### SOARCA Fin(s): Extending the core capabilities

 SOARCA can be extended with custom extensions or rather so-called FIN (inspired by the majestic orca).
 A fin can integrate with the SOARCA core.
 (Technical descriptions of the components can be found [here]()).
 Fins communicate with our SOARCA core using pre-defined MQTT protocol.